alexfinnarn/alexfinnarn.github.io/src/content/writing/03-cms-first-principles.md

 ## More Principles To Come

 I will write more about CMS first principles, but this gives you enough information to know where I'm coming from and to decide if you want to follow me on the continuing journey.
+In first principles thinking, it's good to start with limits and boundaries, and hopefully limiting "scope creep" makes you excited to read on.